axibase/atsd-use-cases/workshop/percentiles.md

 This definition is not precise, the decision whether an observation is an outlier, is left to the subjective judgement of the researcher.

 Robust statistics are resistant to outliers.
 In other words, if data set contains very high or very low values, then some statistics will be good estimators for population parameters, and some statistics will be poor estimators.
-For example, the ariphmetic mean is very susceptible to outliers (it is non-robust), while the median is not affected by outliers (it is robust).
+For example, the arithmetic mean is very susceptible to outliers (it is non-robust), while the median is not affected by outliers (it is robust).

 ### Median vs Average